JiMcNulty/FDC/README.md

   * You ran the script with TRAM_EVERYTIME = True and the graphs of your z steppers were pretty close
     * It should look something like this:
     * ![thermal_quant__2023-01-05_07-06-02z offsets](https://user-images.githubusercontent.com/6442378/211163204-e82433ef-5dc4-409c-9416-c13ad4436a07.png)
-* So, if your output grapshs looks like this:
+* So, if your output graphs looks like this:
   * ![thermal_quant__2023-01-04_09-36-42z offsets](https://user-images.githubusercontent.com/6442378/211163224-762f99aa-8520-4af7-9857-9d8abb18908b.png)
   * ![thermal_quant__2023-01-04_09-36-42z tram offsets](https://user-images.githubusercontent.com/6442378/211163250-0e12cb6d-9bb9-4076-b6ea-53d7c3d3ae13.png)
 * Sorry buddy, You gonna need dynamic tramming